Herbert L. Ogier: Service in the U.S. Navy

 Herbert Ogier graduated from he U.S. Naval Academy, Annapolis in 1944.
 He served as a gunnery officer on the USS California and the USS Valley Forge between 1944 and 1948.
 He was promoted to Lieutenant in 1950 and taught engineering at the Naval Academy from 1950 to 1952.

-He was promoted to Lieutenant Commander in 1954 and was commanding officer of the USS Vammen (DE-644) from 1959 to 1960; the Vammen was used in the 1959 Jerry Lewis movie "Don't Give Up the Ship."
+He was promoted to Lieutenant Commander in 1954 and was commanding officer of the USS Vammen from 1959 to 1960; the Vammen was used in the 1959 Jerry Lewis movie "Don't Give Up the Ship."
+He was promoted to the rank of Commander in 1960.
 From 1960 to 1962, he was stationed at the Western Sea Frontier, headquartered on San Francisco's Treasure Island.
-From 1962 to 1964, Ogier was commanding officer of the USS Maddox, and was awarded the Bronze Star for his successful command of the ship in the Gulf of Tonkin incident.
+From 1962 to 1964, Ogier was commanding officer of the USS Maddox, and was awarded the Bronze Star Medal for his successful command of the ship in the Gulf of Tonkin incident.
 From 1966 to 1970, he was an Executive Officer and Senior Instructor at the Naval ROTC at Rice University.
-He retired from the Navy in 1970 with over 26 years of active duty.
+He retired from the Navy in 1970 with 26 years of active duty.